Yamini2001/DSA-Questions/README.md

 48.   **PlusOne.java**: Increment the large integer by one and return the resulting array of digits.
 49.   **3ConsecutiveOdds.java**: Given an integer array arr, return true if there are three consecutive odd numbers in the array.
 Otherwise, return false.
 50.   **3DigitEvenNo.java**: Given an integer array digits, where each element is a digit.
 The array may contain duplicates.
+51.   **SwapNodePairs.java**: We must solve the problem without modifying the values in the list's nodes